Arctic Angel Rendezvous Week Enlistment and Reenlistment Ceremonies

-Maj Gen Brian Eifler, and Command Sgt.
 Maj.
-Vern Daley, commanding general and senior enlisted leader of the 11th Airborne Division, conduct an enlistment ceremony for four future Army soldiers and reenlistment ceremony for 31 Soldiers assigned to the 11th Airborne Division as part of Arctic Angel Rendezvous Week at Fort Wainwright, Alaska, June 4, 2024.
-Arctic Angel Rendezvous Week is a week-long celebration of the 11th Airborne Division’s storied history, the 2nd anniversary of its reactivation in June 2022, and its mission to fight and win our nation’s wars in the Arctic and beyond.
-(U.S. Army Photo by Spc.
-Kourtney Nunnery)
+Gen Brian Eifler, commanding general of the 11th Airborne Division presided over an enlistment ceremony for Army future soldiers and a reenlistment ceremony for 11th Airborne Division soldiers as part of Arctic Angel Rendezvous Week on Fort Wainwright, June 4, 2024.
+The 2nd Annual Arctic Angel Rendezvous Week is a celebration of the division’s history that takes place simultaneously at Fort Wainwright and Joint Base Elmendof-Richardson, Alaska, highlighting the unique nature of the division, its history and the continued service, contributions and achievements of today’s Arctic Angels.
+(U.S. Army video by Pfc.
+Rayonne Bissant, 5th Mobile Public Affairs Detachment)

 |Date Taken: